DreFlo/els-2324/SEMANTIC_MODEL.md

 6. **Table Builder:**

 The `Table Builder` is responsible for constructing tables based on the data extracted from the source files through the `File Parser`.
-It applies the "select" operation specified in the configuration to filter and structure the data appropriately.

 7. **Table Manipulator:**

 The `Table Manipulator` is responsible for applying transformations to the table data.
-It handles operations (such as renaming columns) specified in the configuration file.
+It handles operations (such as renaming and selecting columns) specified in the configuration file.

 8. **File Writer:**